lubberscorrado/SimpleNetworkClient/README.md

 Don't use both jar files if one has the `android` postfix.

 With ANT, calling the *Deploy* target will produce the same files.

+Make sure to have `android.jar` in _dependencies_ folder.
+You can find that in `%ANDROID_SDK%/platforms/android-xx/android.jar`

 ***
 * [Client](#client)